Surface group representations in ${\rm SL}_2({\mathbb C})$ with finite mapping class orbits: Non-Zariski-dense representations

-It remains to show that $\{\tr\rho(a)\,\mid\,a\subset\Sigma\text{ nonseparating curve}\}$ is finite.
+It remains to show that $\{\tr\rho(a)\,\mid\,a\,\subset\,\Sigma\text{ nonseparating curve}\}$ is finite.
 Let $a_0$ be a nonseparating curve in $\Sigma$ such that the restriction $\rho|(\Sigma\setminus a_0)$ is diagonal; such a curve exists since $\rho$ is special dihedral.
 Let $b$ be a nonseparating curve in $\Sigma$.
 Up to isotopy, we may assume that $b$ intersects $a$ only finitely many times.
 If $b$ does not intersect $a_0$, then $b\subset\Sigma\setminus a_0$ and hence $\tr\rho(b)$ can take only finitely many values as $\rho|(\Sigma\setminus a_0)$ is diagonal.

-If $b$ intersects $a$ exactly once, then we must have $\tr\rho(b)=0$ by Lemma \ref{intlem}.
+If $b$ intersects $a_0$ exactly once, then we must have $\tr\rho(b)\,=\,0$ by Lemma \ref{intlem}.
 Let us now assume that $b$ intersects $a_0$ more than once.
 Let us choose a parametrization of $b$.
 Since $b$ is nonseparating, there must be two neighboring points of intersection of $a_0$ and $b$ where the two segments of $b$ have the same orientation, as in Figure \ref{fig7}.
-The operations as in Figure \ref{fig7} produce for us a new simple closed curve $b'$ which is also nonseparating, as well as a pair $(c,c')$ of simple loops in $(1,1)$-position on $\Sigma$.
-We have the trace relation
+The operations as in Figure \ref{fig7} produce for us a new simple closed curve $b'$ which is also nonseparating, as well as a pair $(c,\,c')$ of simple loops in $(1,1)$-position on $\Sigma$.
+Note that $b'$ and $c,\,c'$ are constructed so that $b$ is homotopic to $cc'$ (here the implicit base point is the intersection point of $c$ and $c'$), and $b'$ is homotopic to $c'c^{-1}$.
+The fact that